An Open Letter to NewBeauty Magazine: Stop Misleading the Public| ABCS

 3. The American Board of Cosmetic Surgery exists to certify experienced, fellowship-trained cosmetic surgeons and thereby help the public identify reputable surgeons.
 It is factually inaccurate to conflate our board with untrained practitioners.

 Your misleading infographics fail to recognize the important distinction between non-specialty trained cosmetic surgeons and American Board of Cosmetic Surgery certified cosmetic surgeons.
-The ABCS is the only board that requires its surgeons to display knowledge and experience in cosmetic surgery procedures by:
+The ABCS requires its surgeons to display knowledge and experience in cosmetic surgery procedures by:

-- Earning prior board certification in one of the seven approved medical specialties;
+- Earning primary board certification in one of nine approved medical specialties;

-- Successfully completing a specialized one to two year cosmetic surgery fellowship;
+- Successfully completing a specialized one to two year certified cosmetic surgery fellowship;

 - Performing at least 300 cosmetic surgery procedures during the fellowship;